Kryp7os/SharpRBCD/README.md

 # About SharpRBCD
 An executable that streamlines adding the msds-AllowedToActOnBehalfOfOtherIdentity attribute for RBCD attacks.
 This tool was created as an alternative way of writing to the msDS-AllowedToActOnBehalfOfOtherIdentity without using powershell.
 After setting the delegation, use Rubeus or impacket-getST to request a silver ticket for the desired resource.

+# Compiling Details
+Open project in Visual Studio and 'Build the Solution'

 # Technical Details
 ### 1. LDAP Binding and Target Identification